Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Main Results

 for any given $\epsilon>0$, then

 for every fixed $m\in\N$.
-This result implies at once the Kubilius--Shapiro theorem \cite[Theorem A]{Sha} under the additional assumption $f(p)=O(\sqrt{B(p)})$.
-On the other hand, Delange and Halberstam noted that their result no longer holds if this additional assumption is removed, which incidentally exposes the limitation of the method of moments compared to the method evolved by Erd\H{o}s and Kac.
-Nevertheless, it will be clear in the sequel that the proof of Theorem \ref{thmMT2} makes it possible for us to obtain the following natural extension of the result of Delange and Halberstam. \begin{thm} Let $f\colon\N\to\R$ be a strongly additive function, and let $\alpha\in\mathcal{M}^{\ast}$.
+The implication of this result on the distribution of $f$ is slightly weaker than the Kubilius--Shapiro theorem \cite[Theorem A]{Sha} in that the latter asserts that the distribution of an additive function $f\colon\N\to\R$ with an unbounded variance $B(x)$ which satisfies \eqref{S1EquKS} for every given $\epsilon>0$ is necessarily Gaussian with mean $A(x)$ and variance $B(x)$.
+On the other hand, Delange and Halberstam noted that their result no longer holds if one removes the assumption $f(p)=O(\sqrt{B(p)})$, which incidentally exposes the limitation of the method of moments compared to the method evolved by Erd\H{o}s and Kac.
+Regardless, it will be clear in the sequel that the proof of Theorem \ref{thmMT2} makes it possible for us to obtain the following natural extension of the result of Delange and Halberstam. \begin{thm} Let $f\colon\N\to\R$ be a strongly additive function, and let $\alpha\in\mathcal{M}^{\ast}$ with parameters $A_0,\beta,\sigma_0,\vartheta_0,\varrho_0,r$.
 Define